Damon Hodge

-Damon Hodge (born February 16, 1977) is a former American football wide receiver in the National Football League for the Dallas Cowboys.
+Damon Hodge (born February 16, 1977) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Grand Rapids Rampage, Ottawa Renegades and Hamilton Tiger-Cats.
 He played college football at Alabama State University.

 Early years

 Hodge attended Amelia Love Johnson High School, where he practiced football and basketball.
 He played the trombone in the school band, before joining the football team as a senior.
 He received Bluechip All-American honors at the end of the season.

 He accepted a football scholarship from Alabama State University.
 As a freshman, he had 2 receptions for 34 yards.
 As a sophomore, he was named a starter at wide receiver, tallying 53 receptions for 737 yards, 9 touchdowns and 2 two-point conversions.

 As a junior, he registered a school record 83 receptions for 1,023 yards and 9 touchdowns, becoming the school's All-time leading receiver.
 As a senior, he collected 38 receptions for 486 yards and 3 touchdowns, despite catching passes from 4 different quarterbacks.

 He finished his college career with 176 receptions (school record), 2,280 receiving yards (second in school history), 21 receiving touchdowns, 4 two-point conversions and 134 points (sixth in school history).